hc20k/LLMChat/README.md

  - Choose an image>Ubuntu>Ubuntu 20.04 (LTS) x64
  - Droplet Type>Basic
  - CPU options>Premium Intel (Regular is $1 cheaper but much slower.)
- - 2 GB / 1 Intel CPU / 50 GB Disk / 2 TB Transfer (50GB is more than enough storage for this bot.)
+ - 2 GB / 1 Intel CPU / 50 GB Disk / 2 TB Transfer (You need at least 2GB of Ram & 50GB of storage is more than enough storage for this bot.)
- - Choose Authentication Method>Password> Pick a password you will remember.
+ - Choose Authentication Method>Password>Pick a password
  - Enable backups if you want.
 (This will cost extra but allow you to go back to a previous version of your server if you mess something up.)
  - Create Droplet